Johnaldy/feedback/IMPLEMENTATION.md

 Create the following labels in the repository:
 - `feedback` - For all feedback submissions
-- `csat-excellent` - For CSAT scores ≥ 4.5
+- `avg-excellent` - For AVG scores ≥ 4.5
-- `csat-good` - For CSAT scores ≥ 4.0
+- `avg-good` - For AVG scores ≥ 4.0
-- `csat-average` - For CSAT scores ≥ 3.0
+- `avg-average` - For AVG scores ≥ 3.0
-- `csat-needs-attention` - For CSAT scores < 3.0
+- `avg-needs-attention` - For AVG scores < 3.0

 ### 6. Documentation